Dr Kshitij Dubey

 Preventing Rejection

 Medication is administered to suppress your immune system so that it doesn’t reject the new heart.
 The medication is known as an immunosuppressant.
-Your doctor might change the medicine if they are not working or are effective for your condition.
-Manage your medicines well and look for any side effects that are listed with the medicine.
+Your doctor might change the medicine if it is not working or not effective for your condition.
+Manage your medicines well and look for any side effects listed with the medicine.

 Preventing Infection